oroinc/documentation/user_guide/activities_tasks.rst

   - *High*

   The field is by default set to *Normal*."
   "**Assigned To***","Choose the user, to whom the task is assigned.
-The field is by default filled with the user, creating the task."
+By default, the field is by default filled in with name of the user, creating the task."
   "Reminders","Defines if a message must be sent to the user defined in the *Assigned to* field with regard to the task.

   Click the :guilabel:`Add` button to add a reminder.

-   - Define if the message shall be an email or a flash message and how long before the time defined in the *Due date* it shall be sent.
+   - Define if the message will be an email or a flash message, as well as how long before the time defined in the *Due date* it will be sent.

   Reminders cannot be defined if the due date hasn't been defined."

-For example, we want Ellen Rowell from the sales to change the email address of Jeffrey Maynard, who has recently changed his work.
+For example, we want Ellen Rowell from the sales to replace the email address of Jeffrey Maynard, who has recently changed his work.

-We have created a relevant task on the View page of the Jeffrey Maynard's contact record.
-The task shall be done within a week (till April the fifth).
+We have created a relevant task on the View page of Jeffrey Maynard's contact record.
+The task must be done within a week (till April 5th).
 An email will be sent to Ellen Rowell one day before the due date.

 .. image:: ./img/activities/add_task_ex.png